stevenh/go-uncalled/README.md

 }
 ```

-`rowserr` helps uncover such errors which will result in incomplete data if an error is triggered while processing rows.
+`uncalled` helps uncover such errors which will result in incomplete data if an error is triggered while processing rows.
 This can happen when a connection becomes invalid, this causes [Rows.Next()](https://pkg.go.dev/database/sql#Rows.Next) or [sql.Rows.NextResultSet](https://pkg.go.dev/database/sql#Rows.NextResultSet) to return false without processing all rows.

 ## Inspired by